Police detain pro-Palestinian demonstrators at Columbia University

 UN appeals for $2.8 billion for new Palestinian aid

-The New York Times said officers began detaining students a day after university officials testified before Congress on antisemitism.

-The U.N. wants additional funding to provide not only food but sanitation, water and health facilities.LEARN MORE

-The university said in a notice that "all university students participating in the encampment" were notified that they would be suspended, and said the participants were trespassing.
+The university said in a notice that "all university students participating in the encampment" were notified that they would be suspended, and said the participants were trespassing after the university's president ordered they be removed.

+The protesters were demonstrating in opposition to the current Israel-Hamas war.
+They are urging the university to divest from financial interests in corporations tied to Israel.

-On Wednesday Columbia University's President Nemat Shafik stood firm in her testimony on Capitol Hill on antisemitism and what phrases used by activists would be considered harassment.
+On Wednesday Columbia University's President Nemat Shafik stood firm in her testimony on Capitol Hill regarding the university's response to antisemitism and what phrases used by activists would be considered harassment.

 Republican Rep. Lisa McClain from Michigan asked if "from the river to the sea, Palestine will be free" or if "long live intifada" are considered antisemitic in Shafik's mind.